 Some network services are needed by employees and third parties in order to do their work.
 When those services become unavailable, the affected parties won't be able complete certain tasks.
 This can have a domino effect that can bring down overall productivity.

 What makes this really bad is that, even if your productivity suffers, the costs associated with these individuals or service providers are already fixed.
-You can't take away a fraction of salary, rent, or third party fees, just because no work was done during downtimes.
+You can't take away a fraction of salary, rent, or third party fees, just because no work was done during system downtimes.

-The impact of downtime can easily multiply if the service in question is part of a supply chain, especially in highly competitive industries where time to market is crucial to the success of a product.
+The impact of system downtime can easily multiply if the service in question is part of a supply chain, especially in highly competitive industries where time to market is crucial to the success of a product.

 Recommended read: You Know It’s Time To Implement Server To Server File Transfer When..